 The Bottom Line

-Just as you are not able to target specific areas in your body for weight loss — for example, you can't just lose weight in your thighs — there's no research to support that you can "target" your hormones through the food you eat.
+Just as you're not able to target specific areas in your body for weight loss, per the American Council on Exercise — for example, you can't lose weight in your thighs alone — there's no research to support that you can "target" your hormones through the food you eat.